VACLab/BiasAnalyzerWidget/README.md

-# CohortWidget
+# BiasAnalyzerWidget
-CohortWidget is prototype visualization Python widget developed in JavaScript with AnyWidget.
+BiasAnalyzerWidget is prototype visualization Python widget developed in JavaScript with AnyWidget.
 It allows the user to compare two healthcare research cohorts.
-It is designed to work with BiasAnalyzer (https://github.com/VACLab/BiasAnalyzer).
+It is designed to work with BiasAnalyzerCore (https://github.com/VACLab/BiasAnalyzerCore).
 The package and widget together allow healthcare researchers to visualize cohort selection bias in Jupyter Notebooks.
-With BiasAnalyzer the researcher can define a cohort using inclusion and exclusion criteria, then request aggregate cohort statistics from a data source.
-The resulting data can then be passed to CohortWidget to render the visualization.
+With BiasAnalyzerCore the researcher can define a cohort using inclusion and exclusion criteria, then request aggregate cohort statistics from a data source.
+The resulting data can then be passed to BiasAnalyzerWidget to render the visualization.

 ## Notebooks:
 * demo.ipynb: demos how to connect to the database and run